Testing the Wineland Criterion with Finite Statistics

-Note that the p-value bounds we proposed could likely be improved.
+Note that the p-value bounds we proposed in Eq.~\eqref{popt} could likely be improved.
 For instance, using more refined estimators may yield tighter bounds.
-Additionally, various concentration inequalities could be explored, and although several have already been tested (see Supplemental Material), other choices might offer even stronger bounds.
-Similarly, while we have tested multiple states to construct the lower bound on the p-value, we cannot rule out the possibility that better states exist for this purpose.
-Moreover, similar methods could be developed to quantify finite-size effects on other squeezing or entanglement parameters~\cite{atomicensembles2018}.
-We leave these extensions for future work.
-Nonetheless, our results already offer a solid framework for predicting and accurately assessing the outcomes of future experiments focused on spin squeezing.
+Additionally, various concentration inequalities could be explored, and although several have already been tested (see Supplemental Material Sec.
+V), other choices might offer even stronger bounds.
+Similarly, while we have tested multiple states to construct the lower bound on the p-value, we cannot rule out the possibility that better states exist for this purpose. {Moreover, our statistical method could be extended to quantify finite-size effects on other squeezing or entanglement criteria~\cite{atomicensembles2018}.} We leave these extensions for future work.
+Nonetheless, our results already offer a solid framework for predicting and accurately assessing the outcomes of future experiments focusing on spin squeezing.

 \paragraph{Acknowledgments ---} We thank Gregoire Misguich for helpful discussions.
 We acknowledge funding by the European High-Performance Computing Joint Undertaking (JU) under grant agreement No 101018180 and project name HPCQS and by a French national quantum initiative managed by Agence Nationale de la Recherche in the framework of France 2030 with the reference ANR-22-PETQ-0007 and project name EPiQ.